ChojeckiMateusz/IT_Warehouse/README.md

 # IT_Warehouse
-Simple JavaFX application to manage IT warehouse
+Simple JavaFX application to manage IT warehouse based on RMI

 ## IT Warehause